EthanArcher/code-smash-simple-transaction-service/doc/GETTING_STARTED.md

 2. ##### Create and start the virtual machine

-   With these installed, you can start up the virtual machine like so:
+   With these installed, you can start up the virtual machine using PowerShell, like so:

    ```
    cd /path/to/simple-transaction-service